 “Oh, absolutely,” Gensler said in an interview on Bloomberg Television’s “Capitol Gains” program when asked about the possibility of reappointment if President Barack Obama is re-elected.
 “It’s a terrific, terrific agency.
 We’ve got a lot of work in front of us.”
 The program airs Oct.
 14.

 The Washington-based agency is preparing to bring oversight to swap dealers including JPMorgan Chase & Co.
-(JPM), Goldman Sachs Group Inc. (GS) and Morgan Stanley (MS) that begins to take effect today.
+(JPM:US), Goldman Sachs Group Inc. (GS:US) and Morgan Stanley (MS:US) that begins to take effect today.
 The rules, more that two years in the making at the CFTC, are designed to reduce risk and increase transparency in a market that helped fuel the 2008 credit crisis.

 Companies must begin tallying their derivatives trades to determine if they will be deemed swaps dealers, making them subject to the highest capital, collateral and conduct standards under the law.
 The agency is preparing a series of guidelines and exemptions to ease the transition.